MolecularAI/reinvent-models/README.md

 if it is set to an existing directory, that directory will be removed once the tests have finished.

 For the unit tests in this repository, make sure the paths below are set:
- `"PRIOR_PATH": "/path/to/reinvents/prior",
+ `"PRIOR_PATH": "/path/to/reinvents/prior"`
-  "LIBINVENT_PRIOR_PATH": "/path/libinvent/prior"`
+ `"LIBINVENT_PRIOR_PATH": "/path/libinvent/prior"`

-Once you have created a config file, you can run the tests, located in the `testing` directory, by running
+Once you have created a config file, you can run the tests, located in the directory, by running

 ```
 $ python main_test.py